roberson-io/mmh3/README.md

 ```

 ## Why?
-I am aware of DataDog's Golang implementation of [mmh3](https://github.com/DataDog/mmh3).
+I am aware of reusee's Golang implementation of [mmh3](https://github.com/reusee/mmh3).
 Key differences between that project and this one are:
-- DataDog's implementation is pure Go while this one is just a wrapper around the original C++ implementation.
+- This just a wrapper around the original C++ implementation (not pure Go)
-- The DataDog implementation does not allow you to specify a seed value.
+- This allows you to specify a seed value.
+- This does not implement the hash.Hash interface used in standard library packages (crypto/md5, crypto/sha256, etc.).